tanyaweaver/python-dev-accelerator/source/lectures/pyramid_day2.rst

 Finally, we saw how to write unit tests for individual views, providing our view callable with a dummy HTTP request and inspecting the data that resulted from that view being called.
 In this process, we saw how we could use Pyramid's own ``testing`` module to set up a dummy app and send requests without having to access the browser.
 We then stepped into functional tests, seeing how we could validate our front-end after the data has been passed and the page has been rendered.
-Lastly, we saw how we could use ``BeautifulSoup`` to make our front-end tests more robust, piecing apart the rendered HTML itself and ensuring that the contents of our page match our expectations at a functional level.
+Finally, we saw how we could use the HTML returned by ``response.html`` to make our front-end tests more robust, piecing apart the rendered HTML itself and ensuring that the contents of our page match our expectations at a functional level.

 Tonight you will use these to update your learning journal app with sensible DRY templates and connections between views and routes using the declarative style of ``view_config``.
 You will then write comprehensive tests for your individual views as well as your front end.